Essential x-invoice errors guide for Finance & IT

 1. Structural and schema errors

-XML must be well-formed and match the XRechnung schema exactly.
+XML must be well-formed and match the XRechnung schema exactly — so it helps to understand e-invoice formats first.
 A misplaced tag or missing namespace will cause immediate parsing rejection.

 2. Missing mandatory fields